MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`containerCommand`** - **Command**<br>
 `string`.
 Optional.
 Use when `action = Run an image`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Specifies a Docker run command.
 The docker run command first creates a writeable container layer over the specified image, and then starts it by using the specified run command.
-For example, if the image contains a simple Python Flask web application you can specify 'python app.py' to launch the web application.
+For example, if the image contains a simple Python Flask web application you can specify `python app.py` to launch the web application.
 <!-- :::editable-content-end::: -->
 <br>